 Peg served as Chair for the financially successful Friends of Alta 2011 benefit in New York City.
 Peg and her husband Michael’s courtship took place at Alta during the 1980s despite the fact that they call Philadelphia home.
 Peg and Michael also own a home in the Village at Sugarplum (on the Alta Bypass Road) and spend as much time as possible in their westward home.
 They have raised their three children, Max, Annie and Sam, to be Alta loyalists cherishing Little Cottonwood Canyon in all seasons.
 Annie served as the first Bill Levitt Fellow in 2010.
 Peg feels very strongly about protecting their local community, whether it be weeding out invasive species or weeding out controversial political “pollutants.”
 As avid hikers, they have enjoyed worldwide expeditions as a family.
 The Kramers are community–minded, both nationally as well as internationally, and have volunteered their services on the health, educational and environmental fronts.

 Member since: 2012

 Glenn was born, raised, and educated in Butte, Montana.
-After graduating in Environmental Engineering from Montana Tech in 1977, Glenn worked in Minnesota and then landed in Utah in 1979.
-He immediately adopted Alta as his preferred location to pursue longstanding passions for the outdoors and photography.
-Elected to the Board for Friends of Alta in 2018, he now has an additional connection to maintain and enhance what drew him to Alta originally and all of the years since.
+After graduating in Environmental Engineering from Montana Tech in 1977, Glenn worked in Minnesota then landed in Utah in 1979 where he immediately adopted Alta as his preferred location to pursue longstanding passions for the outdoors and photography.
+Elected to the Board for Friends of Alta in 2018, he now has an additional connection to maintain and enhance what drew him to Alta originally and all the years since.
 With over 40 years of environmental engineering and natural resource experience, Glenn hopes to leverage some of this expertise to further the mission of Friends of Alta.

 Member since: 2018